 When I brought my first newborn home, I assumed there must have been a wild and wounded look in my eyes.
 It was the only explanation I could come up with as to why friends, family and even random strangers on the street were providing me with an enormously large amount of advice on everything from my nipples to sleep patterns.

-What I soon realized was, just as they do in pregnancy, many well-intentioned people love to offer advice to new moms.
+What I soon realized was, just as they do in pregnancy, many well-intentioned people love to offer a new mom advice.
 In fact, if you google “advice for new moms” you’ll find over 5 million hits in seconds.

 That’s a lot of nipple talk.

 And although some of the advice I received wasn’t helpful, some was.
 So I’m actually glad that everyone had some wisdom to impart.
 Because without it, I wouldn’t have been given a few really great gems to hold onto.

 Here are 5 pieces of new mom advice that stuck with me and helped me through some of the rough days and long nights.